coupergateway/couper/docs/website/content/2.configuration/4.block/backend.md

     "description": "A proxy URL for the related origin request."
   },
   {
+    "name": "remove_form_params",
+    "type": "object",
+    "default": "",
+    "description": "list of names to remove form parameters from the upstream request body" },
+  {
+    "name": "remove_query_params",
+    "type": "tuple (string)",
+    "default": "[]",
+    "description": "list of names to remove query parameters from the upstream request URL" },
+  {
+    "name": "remove_request_headers",
+    "type": "tuple (string)",
+    "default": "[]",
+    "description": "list of names to remove headers from the upstream request" },
+  {
+    "name": "remove_response_headers",
+    "type": "tuple (string)",
+    "default": "[]",
+    "description": "list of names to remove headers from the client response" },
+  {
+    "name": "set_form_params",
+    "type": "object",
+    "default": "",
+    "description": "key/value pairs to set query parameters in the upstream request URL" },
+  {
+    "name": "set_query_params",
+    "type": "object",
+    "default": "",
+    "description": "key/value pairs to set query parameters in the upstream request URL" },
+  {
+    "name": "set_request_headers",
+    "type": "object",
+    "default": "",
+    "description": "key/value pairs to set as request headers in the upstream request" },
+  {
+    "name": "set_response_headers",
+    "type": "object",
+    "default": "",
+    "description": "key/value pairs to set as response headers in the client response" },
+  {
     "name": "set_response_status",
     "type": "number",
     "default": "",
     "description": "Modifies the response status code."
   },
   {
+    "name": "timeout",
+    "type": "duration",
+    "default": "\"300s\"",
+    "description": "The total deadline duration a backend request has for write and read/pipe."
+  },
+  {
     "name": "ttfb_timeout",
     "type": "duration",
     "default": "\"60s\"",
     "description": "The duration from writing the full request to the origin and receiving the answer."
-  },
-  {
-    "name": "timeout",
-    "type": "duration",
-    "default": "\"300s\"",
-    "description": "The total deadline duration a backend request has for write and read/pipe."
   },
   {
     "name": "use_when_unhealthy",